soedinglab/MMseqs2/README.md

         make install

-### Static version
+### Static Linux version
 The following command will download the last MMseqs version, extract it and set the environment variables.
+This version runs just on linux.
+If you want to run it on Mac please compile it or use brew.

         wget https://mmseqs.com/latest/mmseqs.tar.gz
         tar xvzf mmseqs.tar.gz